 - Cultural Schedule

-A detailed program will be announced to our Artists-in-residence on http://noanoaartresidency.com/program/ in May 2019.
+A detailed program will be announced to our Artists-in-residence on http://noanoaartresidency.com/program/.

 The NOA NOA Art Residency offers our Artists-in-residence a large space inside the Villa, a Studio to carry out their research and creative experiments working personally and freely.

 The Work Plan provides days entirely dedicated to artistic production and working days combined with other activities specified in the Activities section.

 During the three weeks stay our Artists-in-residence will be supported by a tutor who will guide them in their personal experience.
 The tutor will also define the work plan of each Artists-in-residence.
 Both the tutor and our Artists-in-residence will pay attention to every single detail (theme, size, technique…) in order to create art works or/and installations inspired by the Indonesian culture.

 The Cultural Schedule plans days to discover the attractions of the area with tours focused on a full immersion in nature and culture.